 But not only is adding an online option critical.
 It’s also important that you make it straightforward and convenient.

-Minimize hurdles during the checkout process.
+- Minimize hurdles at the retail checkout counter.
 Keep it simple and don’t create extra time for shoppers to second guess their purchase.
 Allow options to register, but it’s critical that your customer can check out as a guest, too.
+Continue to improve the retail checkout experience for your customers.

 We’ve arleady mentioned the importance of reaching a more diverse audience.
 A physical retail store, of course, can only serve those consumers who are able to be there in person.
 An online store, however, can reach anyone who is within your shipping capabilities.